 If anyone comes to you and does not bring this teaching, do not receive him into your house, and do not give him a greeting; for the one who gives him a greeting participates in his evil deeds (2 John 10-11).

 The only teachers whom the church supports are those whose teaching is in accordance with the standard of divine truth (3 John 8).
 For all others, we must be clear about our rejection of their dangerous teaching.
 This not only applies to those whom we give our money.
-It also applies to those Christians that we would be willing to extend the hand of fellowship to outside of our church.
+It also applies to those Christians outside our church to whom we would be willing to extend the hand of fellowship.
 We must be careful not to imply through our associations affirmation of false teachers.

 In conclusion, what’s the point of confronting false teachers?
 I think we have to be careful here.
-One of the character requirements of the pastor is that he not be pugnacious—that he not be the kind of guy who walks around with a theological chip on his shoulder just waiting for someone to knock it off (1 Tim.
+One of the character requirements of the pastor is that he not be pugnacious—the kind of guys who relishes controversy for controversy’s sake (1 Tim.
 3:3).
 A pastor can’t be the kind of guy who can’t accept an apology or recognize repentance when he sees it.
 If he is that kind of guy, then there’s a real question about his fitness for ministry.